What is a Clarendon Scholarship?

 The University has one goal in mind when selecting Clarendon scholars: to elect the best students worldwide, as decided by experts in each student's field.
 This aspect makes the scholarship unique: while many other scholarships stress the need for demonstrated leadership in their selection criteria, Oxford believes that by electing and nurturing the best and brightest minds in any given field the advancement of their study at Oxford will, by its very nature, produce leaders in that field.
-Furthermore, the process of selection means that the Clarendon community contains equal number of students from each of the University's four academic divisions, and this diversity is an immense strength for inter-disciplinary interaction amongst the scholars.
+Furthermore, the process of selection means that the Clarendon community contains equal number of students from each of the University's four academic divisions, and this diversity provides great opportunities for interdisciplinary interaction amongst the scholars.

-As well as providing for fees and living expenses, the Clarendon community is going from strength to strength.
+As well as providing for fees and living expenses Clarendon aims to enhance the Oxford experience, and the Clarendon community is going from strength to strength.
 The Scholars' Association is extremely active in providing events which range from the academic and educational, via the careers-oriented, to the cultural and social.
-You'll be able to find out more about the Clarendon community when the website is updated, as we'll be providing a section dedicated to the scholars, and their news and events.
+You'll be able to find out more about the Clarendon community via the Community pages and especially the Clarendon Chroncile, the scholars' newsletter.